 – “When it all started, I was…” – Patrick started, but immediately got interrupted.

-– “I know well enough where you were when it all started.” – blurted Thomas.
+– “I know well enough where you were when it all started.” – blurted Johns.

 – “I was kidnapped by one of the operatives who started the uprising.” – Patrick carried on unfazed.

-– “And how did they know about you?” – Thomas moved closer to Patrick, his eyes locked with Patrick’s.
+– “And how did they know about you?” – Johns moved closer to Patrick, his eyes locked with Patrick’s.

-– “Do you really think that the Ecotopians have no Intel on us?” – asked Patrick, moving away from Thomas towards the side window.
+– “Do you really think that the Ecotopians have no Intel on us?” – asked Patrick, moving away from Johns towards the side window.
 Right below on the ground, he saw the scattered bodies of the travellers.
-If it weren’t by pure luck, Patrick would have been there.
+If it weren’t for pure luck, Patrick would have been one of them.

-In that very moment, seeing the bodies of those young fighters, it somehow triggered in Patrick the full understanding of the immense cruelty and moral bankruptcy the Old World was built on.
-He knew well what the Old World’s government was capable of implementing but seeing it like this broke something in him.
-He also fully realized that he had been part of that cruelty for years, consenting to the iron fist of the Old World’s politics.
+In that very moment, seeing the bodies of those young fighters somehow triggered in Patrick the sudden understanding of the immense cruelty and moral bankruptcy the Old World was built on.
+He knew well what the Old World’s government was capable of.
+He also fully realized that he has been part of that cruelty for years, consenting to the iron fist of the Old World’s politics.

-He didn’t know what triggered this sudden understanding, but whatever that was, he finally opened his eyes, just like Maggie wanted him to do.
+He didn’t know what triggered this unexpected clarity, but whatever that was, he finally opened his eyes, just like Maggie wanted him to do.

 – “As a commanding officer of Down Below, you should have known that an attack like that was being planned.
-Why didn’t you?” – Thomas’s tone shifted. – “You failed”
+Why didn’t you?” – Johns tone shifted. – “You failed!”

-However, seeing Maggie again, knowing that he was a father and should be responsible for other human beings, somehow unclouded his vision, helping him to understand how his fear and anxiety deprived him of a beautiful life with a woman he always loved and the kids he never knew.
+However, seeing Maggie again, knowing that he was a father responsible for other human beings, somehow unclouded his vision, helping him to understand how his fear and anxiety deprived him of a beautiful life with a woman he always loved and the kids he never met.

-– “So what were you doing here with Maggie?” – Thomas asked sternly.
-He was itching to hear Patrick’s answer, see him sweat, and trying to wiggle his way out and come up with excuses for not following the Corporate rule book.
+– “So what were you doing here with Maggie?” – Johns asked sternly.
+He was itching to hear Patrick’s story, see him sweat while trying to wiggle his way out for not following the Corporate rule book.

-– “Maggie?
-The leader of the Ecotopia wanted to catch up with the people you just killed.” – Patrick was planning to lie as little as possible.
-It could always come backbiting him on the back in the most unexpected moments.
+– “She wanted to capture the people you just killed.” – Patrick was planning to lie as little as possible.
+It could always come backfiring at him in the most unexpected moment.

 No witnesses were left alive, so blaming Maggie’s presence in the Old World on those who were dead wasn’t going to harm anyone.

 – “These people, these bodies down there are from the future.
-She wanted something they had.” – Patrick was certain that Thomas wouldn’t believe in that story.
+She wanted something they had.” – Patrick was certain that Johns wouldn’t believe in that story.

 – “Go where?” – Patrick’s voice raised slightly in surprise.
 Thomas’s reaction wasn’t at all what he expected.
 He anticipated ridicule and laughter.